Renewable Energy - Biomass

 Model Neighborhood Project

-This new program is subsidizing up to 75% of the costs to transition from oil heating systems to advanced wood pellet boilers for as many as 40 homeowners in Berlin, NH, over the next 2 years.
+This new program is subsidizing the cost to transition from oil heating systems to advanced wood pellet boilers for homeowners in Berlin, NH, and Farmington and Wilton, Maine.

 Learn more below.